JhnOkall/tedbooks/README.md

 - **Book Management (CRUD):**
   - Add, view, edit, and delete books.
   - **Signed Direct Uploads:** Upload book covers and digital book files (PDFs, EPUBs) directly to **Cloudinary**, bypassing server payload limits.
+- **AI-Powered Content Generation:** With the click of a button, admins can use **Google's Gemini API** to automatically generate compelling book descriptions and synopses directly from the book's title and author, saving significant time on content creation.
 - **Order Management:** View all customer orders and update their status (e.g., from 'Pending' to 'Completed').
 - **Site Content Management:** Dynamically edit the content of static pages like "About Us" without needing to redeploy.